Smooth Embeddings

 smooth immersion

-is a map whose differential is injective at every point — a purely local, purely differential
+is a map whose differential is injective at every point.
+The condition is purely local and purely

-condition.
-The rank theorem tells us that an immersion looks locally like the standard inclusion
+differential.
+The rank theorem tells us that an immersion looks locally like the standard

 Definition: Smooth Embedding